babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 Languages like [CoffeeScript](https://coffeescript.org/) and tooling like [Traceur](https://github.com/google/traceur-compiler) helped establish the idea of compiling JavaScript.
 Babel made it even easier to both use new/future syntax and integrate with existing tooling.
 The expectations changed from skepticism and worry to completely embracing the experimental.

-We probably wouldn't be where we are at if not for the wide adoption of compilers such as Babel: it accelerated the usage (and teaching) of ES2015 to a much larger audience.
+We probably wouldn't be where we are if not for the wide adoption of compilers such as Babel: it accelerated the usage (and teaching) of ES2015 to a much larger audience.
 The growth of React further fueled usage as its JSX syntax, class properties, and object rest/spread led to people knowing a bit more about these syntax proposals.

 Babel became a one-time setup for people, never to be thought of again.
 It became underlying infrastructure, hidden behind other tooling until there was a `SyntaxError`, dependency issues, or integration issues.
 Simply use `stage-0`.